ssauvageau-/GDHijack/README.md

 # Usage

-Edit the "int[] mods = {5, 6};" line (line 11) in Main.java to the array of whichever mods you want to automatically compile via the Asset Manager.
+Edit the "int[] mods = {5, 6};" line (line 11) in Main.java to an array of whichever mods you want to automatically compile via the Asset Manager.
 There's probably a limit to the highest mod ID, but I don't have any clue what it is.
 Should work up to about 40 at least.
 A mod ID in this program is defined as its placement on the Mod->Select dropdown menu, with 0 being None, 1 being immediately after None, etc.

 Then run the code however you like to run Java code.